jonkykong/SideMenu/README.md

 - replace: Any existing view controllers are released from the stack and replaced with the pushed view controller.
 Back buttons are automatically hidden.
 This behavior is ideal if view controllers require a lot of memory or their state doesn't need to be preserved..
 - subMenu: Unlike all other behaviors that push using the menu's presentingViewController, this behavior pushes view controllers within the menu.
 Use this behavior if you want to display a sub menu.
 */
-open static var menuPushStyle: MenuPushStyle = .defaultBehavior
+open var menuPushStyle: MenuPushStyle = .defaultBehavior

 /**
 The presentation mode of the menu.